mtlynch/mtlynch.io/_posts/2019-11-11-eliminate-distractions.md

 ## Use social media with a dedicated browser profile

 One way I've found to curb my bad habits is to put obstacles in front of them.
 For example, I resist the temptation to eat junk food by not keeping any of it in my house.
 It doesn't completely protect me from poor eating because intense cravings can always drive me to the store.
-99% of the time, laziness prevents me from making the unhealthy choice.
+But 99% of the time, laziness prevents me from making the unhealthy choice.

 Free of obstacles, it's painfully easy for me to indulge in social media on my computer.
-I get bored, hit Ctrl+T to open a new tab, then visit Facebook, Twitter, or Reddit.
+I get bored, hit Ctrl+T to open a new tab, then visit Facebook, Twitter, or reddit.

 {% assign fig_caption = '"Typewriter" by [xkcd](https://xkcd.com/477/)' | markdownify | remove: "<p>" | remove: "</p>" %}

 {% include image.html file="typewriter.png" alt="Chat settings in Gmail" max_width="443px" img_link=true fig_caption=fig_caption %}

-To curb my social media usage, I add mildly annoying hurdles.
+To curb my social media usage, I add mildly annoying hurdles to interrupt my habits.
 I sign out of time-waster sites in my main browser and access them only through a separate, dedicated browser profile.

 <figure>
   <video style="max-width:100%" controls>